 The difficulties to remove the paper resulted in some of my stitches having snapped.
 I ended up carefully removing them and securing the loose parts of the monogram again.
 By now I am not sure if the additive Express is very appropriate for this Plumetis Monogram...

 Once the monogram was secure again, I decided to embellish it further with some simple flower embroidery.
 After all, there is not a whole lot of embroidery going on in a Plumetis Express.
 I used a lovely variegated silk thread by Caron called Black Iris.
 My flowers were stitched with two strands using detached chain stitch and French knots.
 As the variegation is distinctively either greens or purples, it worked very well for the petals and the leaves.

 I hope my blog post has inspired you to pick up one of these vintage monograms yourself!
 Mounted and framed they make for stylish French-style embroideries on your wall.
-Too much trouble?
-No worries: My "B" is now available for sale from my webshop; mounted and framed, good to go :).

 P.S.
 One thing remains: how were these monograms made?
 Surely they are machine made.
 But how did that work?
 If you have the answers, please comment below!

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!

 Liked my blog?
 Please consider making a donation or becoming a Patron so that I can keep up the good work and my blog ad-free!